Courses

 GERST 5070 Teaching German as a Foreign Language: Principles and Practices

 Designed to familiarize students with current thought and approaches in the field of applied linguistics and language pedagogy.
 Introduces different models of foreign language approaches and discusses various practices for the foreign language classroom.
 Special consideration is given to topics such as language acquisition progression, planning syllabi, creating tasks and projects, designing classroom tests, and evaluating students' performance.
 Participants conduct an action research project.
+Taught in German.

 Full details for GERST 5070 - Teaching German as a Foreign Language: Principles and Practices